Skip to main content

 What is the kelp used for?

-When the kelp is harvested in May, it is fermented and sent to Denmark for use in feed for farm animals, including cattle.
+When the kelp is harvested in April, most of it will be dried when it gets harvested in April.
+The kelp is great to eat, as it has an unique umami-taste.
+Kelp can also be used in feed for farm animals, including cattle.
 Cattle produce very high methane emissions, and if they eat kelp, it actually means they burp (and fart) less!
+Kelp has also been shown to improve the intestinal health of piglets, reducing the need for antibiotics.